The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 The Functional Medicine Perspective on Heart Health

-• Why cholesterol production or clearance is altered
+• Altered cholesterol production or clearance

 Frequently Asked Questions About Cholesterol and Heart Health

-Is high cholesterol really dangerous?
+Is high cholesterol actually dangerous?

 Can cholesterol levels be too low?